renaudcepre/protest/docs/best-practices.md

 from typing import Annotated
 from uuid import uuid4

-from protest import FixtureFactory, ProTestSuite, Use, raises, factory, FixtureScope
+from protest import FixtureFactory, ProTestSuite, Use, raises, factory

 from myapp.domain import Note, NoteStatus, InvalidTransitionError